 The CloudBees Assurance Program (CAP) consists of both Tier 1 & Tier 2 plugins.
 Tier 1 consists of both Verified & Proprietary plugins - 91 plugins to be exact.
 Tier 2 consists of Compatible plugins - 125 plugins in total.
 Enabling Configuration as Code support for CAP plugins was a huge undertaking, but a necessary one as it made the management and governance of all of them dramatically simpler.
 We also added test cases to make sure that future changes to the plugins don’t unexpectedly break configuration as code functionality.

 Future Planned Work

 The fact that all CAP plugins are configurable by Configuration as Code doesn’t mean that the work is done as far as CasC is concerned.
 We still have a busy roadmap.
-Some of the things that we are working on now are CasC support for RBAC and Folders, an API for managing configuration bundles, the ability to more easily compose multiple master’s configurations out of different configuration bundles, CasC for CloudBees Operations Center and much more.
+Some of the things that we are working on now are CasC support for RBAC and Folders, an API for managing configuration bundles, the ability to more easily compose multiple controller’s configurations out of different configuration bundles, CasC for CloudBees Operations Center and much more.

 We would like to make a huge shout-out to the hard work from those within the Jenkins project.
 To start with CloudBees CasC is built on top of Jenkins Configuration as Code.
 But more importantly for the Tier-2-plugin phase of this project we were actually able to deliver early, because the community chipped in and helped CasC-enable certain key plugins.
 We would especially like to thank Alex Earl for his work on the Email Extension Plugin and Basil Crow for his work on the Timestamper Plugin.
 We would also like to thank all plugin maintainers that have helped review and merge the required changes.